Securing the best talent in the diagnostics, precision medicine and life science space

 What prompted you to start Slone Partners back in 2000?

 Adam Slone: I come from a very entrepreneurial family.
-My father, mother and brother each operated businesses.
+My father, mother, and brother each operated businesses.
 My brother still has his business and it is quite large.
 I had no interest in business for many years, but I always was passionate about doing good work and being customer focused.
-I was climbing my way up the corporate ladder when the company I worked for was acquired by Quest Diagnostics, and at that point I decided to venture out on my own.
-I did not want to spend money on high office rents, so I created a home office and found it to be productive and cost effective.
+I was climbing my way up the corporate ladder when the company I worked for was acquired by Quest Diagnostics, and at that point, I decided to venture out on my own.
+I did not want to spend money on high office rents, so I created a home office and found it to be productive and cost-effective.
 As the business grew, I hired people who could work in a home office environment.
 Over the last 16 years, we have developed terrific systems and processes and assembled an amazing group of people.
-Tara [Kochis-Stach] and Leslie [Loveless] have been outstanding partners, and we work well together.
-Our senior recruiters act as mentors to our more junior team.
+The partners and I work well together, and our senior recruiters act as mentors to our more junior team.

 If you could describe Slone Partners’ culture in just five words, what would they be and why?